 Sourcing And Manufacturing

-American Journey cat food is made by an unnamed manufacturer located in Kansas.
+American Journey cat food is made by an unnamed manufacturer located in Kansas, with the exception of the Landmark line, which is produced in Thailand.
 Their ingredients are primarily sourced from the United States, along with a few countries around the world, including Mexico, China, Chile, Canada, New Zealand, Austria, Switzerland, Germany, and the Netherlands.

 Has American Journey Cat Food Been Recalled?